Ylianst/EMB-Serial/nodejs/README.md

 ## Overview

 This project provides a robust interface to communicate with embroidery machines over a serial connection.
-It implements the character-by-character echo protocol with built-in retry logic and error handling.
+It consists of two main components:

+1. **SerialStack.js**: Low-level serial communication module with character-by-character echo protocol
+2. **Relay.js**: TCP server that relays commands to the embroidery machine, providing network access to the serial interface

 ## Features

+### SerialStack Features
 - **Automatic baud rate detection**: Automatically detects the machine's baud rate (19200, 57600, 115200, or 4800)
 - **Character-by-character transmission**: Sends commands one character at a time, waiting for echo confirmation
 - **Automatic retry logic**: Built-in retry mechanism for Read, Large Read, and Sum operations